abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 four foundations of mindfulness are an overarching framework to attend to.

-There’s a discourse in the Majjhima Nikāya where the Buddha talks about establishing mindfulness on particular skillful, wholesome thoughts and being able to hold that exclusively for a day, or a night, or a day and a night: establishing the mind in that, discerning what’s skillful and unskillful, and then committing to the wholesome thoughts.
+There’s a discourse (M 19) where the Buddha talks about establishing mindfulness on particular skillful, wholesome thoughts and being able to hold that exclusively for a day, or a night, or a day and a night: establishing the mind in that, discerning what’s skillful and unskillful, and then committing to the wholesome thoughts.
 But then the mind gets tired, so then it’s necessary to return to a place of stillness or stability.

-One has to recognize clearly and engage skillfully in the recitation of the metta phrases.
+One has to recognize clearly and engage skillfully in the recitation of the mettā phrases.
 It’s using a thought process, and, by its very nature, it’s easy for it to become repetitious and feel tiring to the mind.
 Again, it’s important to recognize that the recitation of those phrases is to be used as a recollection and a reminder of the actual feeling.
 As one establishes that feeling, which is non-discursive, the mind can stay with that.
-But the recitation is a helpful tool to keep the mind within the bounds of metta, the loving-kindness perception.
+But the recitation is a helpful tool to keep the mind within the bounds of mettā, the loving-kindness perception.

 But if one is continuing to do that and the feeling is not strong enough to enable one to rest in it in a non-discursive way, then it’s important